bibleup/docs/docs/src/guide/usage.md

 # Usage
-After installation, create an instance of BibleUp by passing an element and the required `options` object into it.
-BibleUp exposes a single class object `new BibleUp()`.
+After installation, create an instance of BibleUp by passing an HTML element and the required `options` object.
+BibleUp exposes a single class object - `new BibleUp()`.

 ``` js
 let bibleup = new BibleUp(element, options)
 ```

-- **element** - This is the HTML element containing Bible references.
+- **element** - This is an HTML element containing Bible references.
 This could be the entire `document.body` or a particular element you want BibleUp to search through.

-- **options**  - This an object should contain all BibleUp options and configurations.
+- **options**  - This object should contain all BibleUp options and configurations.
 BibleUp options will be discussed in the next section.

 When you are done with configuring `BibleUp`, put it to work by calling the `create()` method